-Professor Jonathan Flynn combines work as a Lecturer in Physics and Astronomy with being Head of Department and carrying out his own research.
+Professor Jonathan Flynn combines work as a Lecturer in Physics and Astronomy with being Head of School and carrying out his own research.

 Working at Southampton